-- Section 1. a.
-Under the terms of this Memorandum, the term "seniority" means a preferred position for specific purposes which one employee within a seniority unit may have over another employee within the same seniority unit because of a greater length of service within the state government or a particular organizational or occupational segment thereof. - (1) Unless otherwise stated herein, the seniority unit for lateral transfer and furlough shall consist of that group of employees in an institution, an agency central office, the Department of Health District or the Department of Health Central Office within which seniority preference is exercised. - (2) Unless otherwise stated herein, seniority refers to Supervisory Unit seniority. - (3) Supervisory Unit seniority standing shall be determined by the length of unbroken (as defined in Section 2) service with the Employer in first-level supervisory unit classifications included in this Memorandum. - (4) Employees who served in the Armed Forces of the United States during periods of war in which the United States was or is engaged as listed below shall be responsible for providing proof of military service to their human resource officer within 60 days of their first day of work or 60 days after discharge or release from active duty during a current period of war in order to receive seniority credit in accordance with the Veterans' Preference Act, 51 Pa.
+- (4) Supervisory Unit seniority shall be determined by the length of unbroken (as defined in Section 2) service with the Employer in first-level supervisory unit classifications included in this Memorandum. - (5) Employees who served in the Armed Forces of the United States during periods of war in which the United States was or is engaged as listed below shall be responsible for providing proof of military service to their human resource officer within 60 days of their first day of work or 60 days after discharge or release from active duty during a current period of war in order to receive seniority credit in accordance with the Veterans' Preference Act, 51 Pa.
 C.S.
 7107 et seq.
 Failure to provide the required proof of service during the time period shall bar the employee or Union from claiming credit for such service at a later date.